Trump administration to give Congress full virus loan data

 Rep. Richard Neal, D-Mass., chair of the House Ways and Means Committee, was one of the congressional oversight leaders who had pushed for the loan data from Treasury Secretary Steven Mnuchin and SBA Administrator Jovita Carranza.

-The administration’s concession is “a step in the right direction,” Neal spokesperson Erin Hatch said Friday, though he believes the names of all recipients should be made public.
+The administration’s concession is “a step in the right direction,” Neal spokesperson Erin Hatch said Friday, though Neal believes the names of all recipients should be made public.

+Rep. Nydia Velazquez, D-N.Y., told The Associated Press in an email that while it’s unfortunate it took so much pressure from Congress, “this is a valuable step, and we will be carefully reviewing the data to ensure that taxpayers and small businesses are being properly served by the program.”
+Velazquez heads the House Small Business Committee.

 Last week, the Treasury Department and SBA relented to pressure from lawmakers and watchdogs and agreed to publicly disclose details on which businesses received loans under the program.
 Up to now, SBA has only provided summary information about the beneficiaries of its loans, such as the industry the businesses are in and the state in which they are located.